-The executive route to chartered membership is aimed at housing practitioners operating at director or senior management levels.
-This includes chief executives, directors or professional partners working in housing or the built environment at strategic levels in their organisations, leaders and influencers of policy and practice agendas locally, regionally and nationally.
+The Executive Route to chartered membership is designed for senior housing practitioners, including chief executives, directors, and professional partners working at strategic levels within housing or the built environment at strategic levels in their organisations, leaders and influencers of policy and practice agendas locally, regionally and nationally..

 Eligibility criteria

-• You need to be a current chief executive, director or professional partner working in a housing organisation or the residential built environment.
+• Be a current chief executive, director, or professional partner working in a housing organisation or the residential built environment in the UK or Ireland.

-• You will be required to submit a statement with examples demonstrating your experience and practice at a strategic level in your organisation and how you influence policy and practice agendas locally, regionally and nationally against the criteria for chartered membership.
+• Provide a detailed statement demonstrating your experience and practice at a strategic level, and your influence on policy and practice agendas locally, regionally and nationally against the criteria for chartered membership.

 Please ensure you meet the eligibility criteria before applying.
 Applications without statements will not be processed.